-Yes, I understand parents wondering, worrying and feeling impatient about successful toilet training, even though it is something every healthy normal child eventually achieves.
-But we can create resistance, distrust, even shame when we coax a child to the potty one moment before he’s ready.
+I can understand parents wondering, worrying and feeling impatient about successful toilet training, but it is something every healthy normal child eventually achieves.
+We risk creating resistance, distrust, even shame when we coax a child to the potty before he’s ready.

-One problem is the word ‘training,’ which gives us the impression that we must be proactive in a process that is best advised to happen naturally.
+One problem is the word ‘training,’ which gives us the impression that we must be proactive in a process that works best when it happens naturally.
 When children are ready, they train themselves.
-If we are patient and create the atmosphere of acceptance our child needs to initiate his transition from diapers to toilet, he will master the skill easily, and gain the feeling of autonomy he deserves.
+If we can be patient and create the atmosphere of acceptance our child needs to initiate his transition from diapers to toilet, he will master the skill easily, and gain the feeling of autonomy he deserves.

 Readiness is the key.
 Children must be ready physically (have bladder and bowel capacity and muscle control), cognitively (be fully aware of what they are supposed to do), and they must be ready emotionally to let go of a situation they are used to and comfortable with (urinating and releasing feces into a diaper whenever they feel like it.)